 In Germany there are no explicit legal provisions governing the taxation of cryptocurrencies.
-In fact, the general tax regulations apply, although, due to the novelty of the assets concerned, their application is not always unproblematic.
-While some questions have already been consistently answered in practice, e.g. the classification of the private trade in cryptocurrencies as private disposal transactions, there are still various areas and new technologies that remain unresolved or controversial under tax law.
+In fact, the general tax regulations apply, although, due to the novelty of the assets concerned, their application is sometimes problematic.
+While some questions have already been consistently answered in practice, e.g. the classification of the private trade in cryptocurrencies as private disposal transactions, there are still various areas and new technologies, for example in the area of decentralized financing, that remain unresolved or controversial under German tax law.

 Given this still uncertain legal situation and the various investment options, which may lead to different fiscal treatments, it is recommended to seek advice from a tax advisor or attorney at law in each specific case.
 WINHELLER's experts will be pleased to assist you.

 In the following, we offer a general overview of the current fiscal situation in this area:

 Cryptocurrencies are no legal tender.
 In fact, they are considered to be intangible assets – at least under German income tax law.

 Your benefits at WINHELLER

 - Advice by specialized attorneys and tax advisors